-Unit aim (s) This unit will give learners to opportunity to
+This unit will give learners to opportunity

-show that they understand fitness training
+Unit aim (s) to show that they understand fitness

-methods and techniques and that they can
+training methods and techniques and

-deliver relevant and appropriate fitness
+that they can deliver relevant and

-session in a professional manner.
+appropriate fitness session in a

-·
+professional manner.

-Assessment requirements specified by N/A
+Assessment requirements specified N/A

-a sector or regulatory body (if
+by a sector or regulatory body (if

 appropriate)

+,

-Details of the relationship of the unit N/A
+Details of the relationship of the N/A

-and relevant National Occupational
+unit and relevant National

-Standards
+Occupational Standards

 Title: M/617/1193 Nutrition for Physical Activity Level: 3 Credit Value: 5 GLH: 33 Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Understand the principles of nutrition 1.1 Explain the functions of: macronutrients micronutrients hydration 1.2 Describe the main nutrient groups and their food sources 1.3 Explain the impact of nutrition on health Understand key nutritional strategies and guidelines 2.1 Describe the principles and key features of current government healthy eating guidelines 2.2 Distinguish between credible and non-credible sources of nutritional information and guidance to advise clients 2.3 Explain how current government health eating advice can be used to support clients with: weight management hypertrophy sports performance 2.4 Explain how to educate clients to make good food choices 3.
-Understand how to use nutritional assessment tools 3.1 Describe tools that can be used to collect client's nutritional information3.2 Explain how to analyse information so that clients' needs and nutritional goals can be identified 3.3 Explain how to estimate resting metabolic rate and energy requirements to support the achievement of client goals 3.4 Explain how to feedback results of nutritional assessments to clients
+Understand the principles of nutrition 1.1 Explain the functions of: macronutrients micronutrients hydration 1.2 Describe the main nutrient groups and their food sources 1.3 Explain the impact of nutrition on health Understand key nutritional strategies and guidelines 2.1 Describe the principles and key features of current government healthy eating guidelines 2.2 Distinguish between credible and non- credible sources of nutritional information and guidance to advise clients 2.3 Explain how current government health eating advice can be used to support clients with: • weight management • hypertrophy • sports performance 2.4 Explain how to educate clients to make good food choices

-3.5 Explain the circumstances in which a client should be referred to another professional before commencing an exercise programme 4.
-Be able to collect and analyse nutritional information 4.1 Use nutritional assessment tools to collect information about client's dietary habits 4.2 Record information from nutritional assessments 4.3 Analyse collected information and identify areas for improvement within own scope of practice 5.
-Be able to apply the principles of nutrition 5.1 Use appropriate strategies to educate clients about healthy eating within: scope of own practice current government guidelines 5.2 Provide clients with information according to their individual health and nutrition needs 5.3 Agree review points with the clients 5.4 Monitor, evaluate and review the clients' progress towards their nutritional goals
+2. Understand hered 2.4 December to death 1

+3. Understand how to use nutritional 3.1 Describe tools that can be used to

+assessment tools collect client's nutritional information

+3.2 Explain how to analyse information

+so that clients' needs and nutritional

+goals can be identified

+3.3 Explain how to estimate resting

+metabolic rate and energy

+requirements to support the

+achievement of client goals

+3.4 Explain how to feedback results of

+nutritional assessments to clients

+3.5 Explain the circumstances in which a

+client should be referred to another

+professional before commencing an

+exercise programme

+4. Po able to collect and analyse 4.1 Use nutritional assessment tools

+4. Be able to collect and analyse to collect information about client's

+nutritional information dietary habits

+4.2 Record information from

+nutritional assessments

+4.3 Analyse collected information and

+identify areas for improvement

+within own scope of practice

+5. Be able to apply the principles of 5.1 Use appropriate strategies to

+nutrition educate clients about healthy

+Tidd (dol) eating within:

+scope of own practice

+current government guidelines

+5.2 Provide clients with information

+according to their individual health

+and nutrition needs

+5.3 Agree review points with the clients

+5.4 Monitor, evaluate and review the

+clients'

+progress towards their nutritional

+goals